 When you are satisfied with your recording, click upload.
 Your lecture capture software will process, optimize, and upload your recording to your video library.

+As it’s uploading, Panopto automatically transcribes every word spoken in your video and uses AI to make everything inside your videos searchable.
+You can also request 508-compliant captioning right inside Panopto to add human-edited captions to videos.
 After your lecture capture recording has processed, you can share the link with students or add the video to your learning management system (LMS).
 And if your lecture capture software includes video analytics, you can even evaluate the effectiveness of your recordings.
 For example, if you notice that students are dropping off at a certain point, you can re-edit your original video in your lecture capture software to improve the learning experience.